nexxeln/brainfuck_interpreter/README.md

 ![demo](https://github.com/nexxeln/brainfuck_interpreter/blob/main/images/demo.gif?raw=true)

 ### Overview
 This is yet another brainfuck interpreter written in Rust.
-The interpreter is blazing fast.
+It's ***blazing fast***.
-This was mainly to test my skills and was a good learning experience.
+I made this to test my skills in Rust and it was a good learning experience.

 ### Prerequisites
 - [Rust](https://www.rust-lang.org/)